 Rulers are a perfect example.
 You can spend $5 on a quilting ruler or $75, and both will get the job done.
 For straighter cuts and squarer squares, however, at least a mid-range ruler is better.
 The most expensive options come with additional benefits such as slots, grippers, and markings for angled cuts.
 All make it much easier to create your fabric masterpieces in less time.

-The same goes for rotary mats, cutters and blades.
-Some are ergonomically designed to fit your hand well and to help prevent cutting-fatigue and conditions such as carpel-tunnel syndrome.
+The same goes for rotary mats, cutters, and blades.
+Some are ergonomically designed to fit your hand well and to help prevent cutting fatigue and conditions such as carpel-tunnel syndrome.
 Some offer blades made of titanium, others are stainless steel.
-But usually, the more expensive, brand names cutters and mats are better quality.
+But usually, the more expensive, brand names cutters and mats are of better quality.
 Check out this article: Rotary cutter tips and tricks, you may see my experience testing different cutters.

 And any experienced quilter will tell you — never, ever skimp on your sewing scissors.